Culture of Experts

 AI: What Jobs will it replace?

-Replacing employees with new technology is a sensitive subject.
-Artificial Intelligence (AI) WILL replace jobs in the not-so-distant future, just as automation has done so in the past.
+Replacing employees with new technology is a sensitive subject, but there is no way around it.
+AI will replace jobs in the future, just as automation has done so in the past.
 It is the responsibility of leadership to:

 1) Understand the upcoming changes.